-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 8. How much UV does clothing block?

-10. Why less likely to die from skin cancer if you tan in the Sun
+10. Why you’re less likely to die from skin cancer if you tan in the Sun

 11. How EMFs cause skin cancer